Tax Free in the Philippines

 In order to relinquish your Australian tax authorities, you need to prove to the tax-man that you no longer have ties to the country.
 The following are factors indicating non-resident status the commissioner will consider the following factors.

-There does not exist a set of laws that is set in stone, but (as if often the case) interpretations and precedent case law that determines residency.
+There does not exist a set of laws that are set in stone, but (as if often the case) interpretations and precedent case law that determines residency.

 The following will most likely be considered: